Abdulwakil1/project-1-national-parks/README.md

 Some challenges included:

+- Debugging the **PostgreSQL connection string** between local and hosted environments.

+- Ensuring all **dynamic park routes** (/parks/:id) correctly rendered the same park.html with the proper data.

+- Managing **asynchronous fetch requests** to load content smoothly before rendering.

+- Maintaining **design consistency** from Project 1 while migrating to a real database backend.

+- Achieving a **modular Express structure** with clean controllers, routes, and file separation.

-- Ensuring the **hero background only applied to the homepage** without affecting the details page.
+- Ensuring the **hero background only applied to the homepage** without affecting details pages.

-- Balancing **text readability vs. image visibility** with gradient overlays.
+- Balancing **text readability vs. image visibility** using gradient overlays and responsive layouts.

-- Debugging static file paths for images served from `public/` and Express.
-- Designing a **responsive grid** that feels cinematic but not overcrowded (settled on 2–3–4 column layout).
-- Implementing **smooth navigation** back to homepage and consistent “View All” functionality.
-- Carefully fine-tuning the **UX and aesthetics** to keep the project modern, minimal, and user-friendly.
+- Fine-tuning **UX and visual aesthetics** for a modern, minimal, and cinematic feel.

 ---